Here, you’ll find information on:

-Dr Penman is a specialist fetal medicine consultant and has over 25 years of baby scanning experience.
+All scans are conducted by Dr Penman, a specialist fetal medicine consultant and has over 21 years of baby scanning experience.

 A sequence of 2D images digitally overlaid create a 3D image.
 A 3D image shows the outline of your baby much clearer and can, in later pregnancy, even show a glimpse of what your baby will look like once he or she arrives.

 After 12 weeks of pregnancy, 3D and 4D images are possible, and are included for free as part of all scans after this date.
 As with scans before 12 weeks, Dr Penman will guide you through what’s visible of your baby at that point and answer any questions you may have.
 You will get a CD and DVD of images of your baby, as well as some printed scan images to take away with you free of charge.
 There are no hidden fees for any scans.
 Book a 3D scan here.